Skip to content

 If you wish to become a county councillor you must meet certain criteria to stand for election.

 Most candidates are nominated through a political party.
-However, you are welcome to stand in your own right.
+However, you can stand in your own right.

-Before you can be accepted as a candidate you must get one person to agree to propose your nomination, another person to agree to second the proposal and a further eight people to sign your nomination paper.
-All of these people must be on the electoral register (see our Register to vote page for more information) for the Electoral Division in which you are standing.
+Before you can be accepted as a candidate you must get one person to agree to propose your nomination and another person to agree to second the proposal.
+Both people must be on the electoral register for the Electoral Division in which you are standing.
+See Register to vote for more information.

 The Electoral Commission is an independent body that was set up by the UK Parliament.
-It aims to foster public confidence and participation by promoting integrity, involvement and effectiveness in the democratic process.
-You can get further information about being a candidate on the Electoral Commission's website or alternatively you can visit Be a councillor.
-For the type of support you would receive as a county councillor, see our Support for councillors page.
+It aims to encourage public confidence and participation by promoting integrity, involvement and effectiveness in the democratic process.
+You can get further information at:

 Share this page